uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ## 2 Exploratory Data Analysis

 In this section, we look at different factors affecting the usage of the bike sharing system in London.
-Each factors that we are interested is plotted along with the average usage per hour.
+We first plot the average usage per hour in the first dataset(1.2.1 London bike sharing data set) along with the factors that we are interested.
 Then we look for micro trends in specific bike-stop that contradicts with the big trends we found.

 ### 2.1 Data Wrangling